How A Seed Bank Helps Preserve Cherokee Culture Through Traditional Foods

 For most of Wilmeth's life, he lived outside of the Cherokee Nation counties.
 "When I started [growing seeds], it was a way for me to tie into some of my Cherokee lineage and culture," he says.
 With about 300,000 citizens, the Cherokee are one of the most populous tribes in the United States, and many of them are spread out throughout the country, with less access to cultural events and community than those who live close to the three tribal headquarters.

-Pam Tinker, who lives just outside of Washington D.C., has formed a small cultural hub through the Capitol City Cherokee Community, which currently has roughly 100 members.
+Pam Tinker, who lives just outside of Washington D.C., has formed a small cultural hub through the Capital City Cherokee Community, which currently has roughly 100 members.
 She first heard about the seed bank through one of the cultural exchanges with the Cherokee Nation.
 She's always been a gardener, and her grandparents were farmers, but there was something different about growing these seeds.
 "When your family moves away, you're so separated that having these traditions with the plants and the food makes you feel connected, which is really important for people that don't quite fit in."

 She was only able to get white eagle corn through last year's exchange, and had to supplement her plan to grow the Three Sisters with heirloom seeds ordered online.
 "I'm hoping this year I'll get the beans that grow up the stalks," she says.
 She grew Candy Roaster squash, offered through the exchange, which surprised her by taking over her garden.
 Cut in half and roasted ("without salt or pepper or anything") it almost tastes like fresh pumpkin pie, Tinker says.